 side effects using NLP.
 I also have a passion for educating people at all stages of life, and I've worked on mathematical visualizations and am currently teaching a research course at Brown University.

-As you probably guessed if you looked at my "About" section, I have many research interests and ongoing projects.
+I have many research interests and ongoing projects.
 These are some of the topics and questions I'm currently working on.

 What design choices facilitate healthy behaviors?